-One of the Darwin activists operating that receiver was Robert Wesley-Smith [aka Rob Wesley], the older brother of composer Martin Wesley-Smith and a well-known activist in this own right, who donated this equipment to the NFSA in December 2007.
+One of the Darwin activists operating that receiver was Robert Wesley-Smith [aka Rob Wesley], the older brother of composer Martin Wesley-Smith and a well-known activist in this own right, who donated his homemade radio transmission equipment to the NFSA in December 2007.

-The ‘Realistic’ radio receiver on display in the NFSA foyer was used by Robert Wesley-Smith in his flat in Darwin for almost three years.
+The ‘Realistic’ radio receiver was used by Robert Wesley-Smith in his flat in Darwin for almost three years.
 With a tuned antenna, it gave some surprisingly good recordings.
-The home-made antenna, constructed around an empty Goulburn Valley fruit can was tuned to the Maubere frequency and was used for three years.
+The homemade antenna, constructed around an empty Goulburn Valley fruit can, was tuned to the Maubere frequency.

 Robert Wesley-Smith and others used this equipment to receive Radio Maubere broadcasts and to publicise these transmissions within Australia.
 The equipment was frequently relocated around the Darwin area to avoid detection and possible prosecution.
 At the time, Minister for Post and Telecommunications Eric Robinson informed the House of Representatives that a radio being used to broadcast to Timor had been confiscated.

 The history of these transmissions is keenly disputed by many factions in the Australia-Timor story.
-With memories of these events nearly 40 years ago now fading, it is important that we endeavour to assemble as complete and accurate a history of this intriguing story as is now possible to assemble.
+With memories of these events now fading, it is important that we endeavour to assemble as complete and accurate a history of this intriguing story as is now possible to assemble.

 This article was first published in 2011.
 The text was updated in 2024.